CDC changes school guidance, allowing desks to be closer

 Teachers and other adults should continue to stay 6 feet from one another and from students, the CDC said.

 The CDC guidance was problematic for many schools that traditionally had 25, 30 or more children per classroom in closely grouped desks.
-Some schools adopted complicated scheduling that might, for example, have half a class come to school on some days and the other half on other days.
+Some schools adopted complicated schedules.
+For example, half a class might come to school on some days, and the other half on other days.

+Some schools stopped using lockers and staggered when different grades could move between classes to avoid crowding in the halls, where maintaining any distance at all can be difficult.

-The Ridley School District in suburban Philadelphia took steps like that to follow the 6-foot guideline after the CDC emphasized it last summer.
-But neighboring communities went with 3 feet, “and we're not seeing the data really reflect a different spread rate,” said Lee Ann Wentzel, the district's superintendent.
+The Ridley school system in suburban Philadelphia took steps like that to abide by the 6-foot guideline.
+But neighboring communities went with 3 feet, “and we're not seeing the data really reflect a different spread rate,” said Lee Ann Wentzel, district superintendent.

-The district had already decided to shift to 3-foot distancing starting next month and invite all students to attend five days a week.
-But Wentzel said she was glad to hear of the change in CDC guidance because that will make it easier to explain and defend the district's decision.
+Even before the CDC acted, the district had decided to shift to 3-foot distancing next month.
+Wentzel said the change in CDC guidance will make it easier to explain and defend the decision.

-A recent study in Massachusetts looked at infections of students and staff members in schools that used the 3-foot standard and those that used the 6-foot one.
+A recent study in Massachusetts looked at students and staff members in schools that used the 3-foot standard and those that had the 6-foot one.
 It found no significant difference in infection rates.

-Massetti said other research has also been influential, including two studies the CDC released Friday.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.